18F/content-guide/_pages/content-types/forms.md

 Even if you clearly label fields as required or optional, people completing your form may make mistakes (and that’s OK).
 Provide your users with helpful feedback — your error messages should identify the fields that contain errors and should describe the nature of the error.

-### Use submission type buttons
+### Use submission-type buttons

-Include a separate submission type button to initiate a form submission.
-A submission-upon-option selection can interfere with screen reader function and can present difficulties to people with motion impairments.
+Include a separate Submit (submission-type) button to initiate form submission.
+As a person is navigating through data-entry form controls, their making a selection should not reload the page; please keep this in mind as you’re creating a form.

+Keyboard users should be able to complete the each page of a form sequentially.
+Their making a selection should not force them to start back at the top of the page and tab back to where they were.
+Programmatically set focus to the last field they were in so they can continue sequentially tabbing through the page.

 ## Additional resources